anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 {{RFC8995, Section 5.9}}
 (while {{RFC8995, Section 5.9.4}} remains as the final phase, see below).

-The certificate enrollment phase may involve transmission of several messages.
+The certificate enrollment phase may involve the transmission of several messages.
 Details can depend on the application scenario, the employed enrollment protocol, and other factors.
 <!-- <br>